 Certain clients, often called managers, take on responsibility for managing shared resources.
-A client that manages a shared resource should take ownership of an appropriate selection, named using the conventions described in the section called "Naming Conventions" and the section called "Discriminated Names".
+A client that manages a shared resource should take ownership of an appropriate selection, named using the conventions described in Naming Conventions and Discriminated Names.
 A client that manages multiple shared resources (or groups of resources) should take ownership of a selection for each one.